JosephComputerScience/check-in-and-register/README.md

-# database_w_gspread
-database using google spreadsheet to check students in or add them
+Using google spreadsheet to check students in or add them